nhantrantrong/api/README.md

 ## api Repository
-- This is sample repository framework for api testing
+- This is sample repository framework for api testing with Java Serenity

 ## Get the Application Under Test
 - Download and install docker on your machine